grosa1/icse2021-szz-replication-package/README.md

     - As an alternative, you can clone into `cloned` folder each repository and then checkout the list of commit's hashes contained in `analyzed_projects_all.csv` and `analyzed_projects_issues_only.csv`.
 This recreates the exact same conditions of our experiment.

 - _Running SZZ._ [PySZZ](https://github.com/grosa1/pyszz) (see `tools/pyszz.zip` for a replication snapshot, and check the reported URL for the latest version) is a free open-source suite of tools used to implement in Python all SZZ major variants.
-You can run a specific variant by passing a pre-defined `yml` file or experiment custom inputs.
+You can run a specific variant by passing a pre-defined `yml` file or experiment with custom inputs.
 E.g., `conf/bszz.yml` activates B-SZZ variant.

 ``python3 main.py json-input-raw/bugfix_commits_all.json conf/bszz.yml cloned`` runs B-SZZ algorithm.